What is AC or DC coupling? AC or DC coupling simply refers to the way solar panels are coupled or linked to a battery system.

 - Generally simple to install.

-- Modular system which can be easily expanded
+- Modular system which can be expanded.

 - Some AC batteries cannot function as a back-up supply (Enphase)

 - Not designed to function in off-grid installations.

 4. Hybrid Inverter systems

 Hybrid inverter systems are basically grid-tie DC coupled systems built around the many modern hybrid or multi-mode inverters.
 The common transformerless all-in-one hybrid inverters incorporate high voltage MPPT controller/s and battery inverter/chargers inside a common unit.
 The first generation hybrid inverters were compatible with 48V lead-acid or lithium battery systems, however in the last few years high voltage (400V) battery systems have evolved and are now available from several leading manufacturers.

 High Voltage or Low Voltage?
 The new generation 'high voltage' batteries operate in the range of 300-500V DC (400V nominal) as opposed to the traditional 48V battery systems.
 However the current electrical standards classify anything which operates from 120 - 1,500V DC as Low voltage.
 This can be confusing but the high voltage (400V) batteries are actually classified as Low Voltage or LV.